A Self-Consistent Model of Kinetic Alfven Solitons in Pulsar Wind Plasma: Linking Soliton Characteristics to Pulsar Observables: Discussions

 In pulsar magnetospheres, particularly in the polar cap regions, the heavy ions can be extracted from the neutron star’s surface due to the extreme surface conditions, e.g., strong electric fields and high temperatures \citep{FAWLEYPotential1977,PROTHEROEGammaraysNeutrinos1998}.
 Theoretical models \citep{CHENGPairproduction1977,FAWLEYPotential1977} suggest that neutron star crusts may contain heavy elements like iron \citep{KOTERAFateUltrahigh2015}, which can be ionized and extracted by the intense electric fields induced by the pulsar’s rotation \citep{PETRIGlobalStatic2002a}.
 While protons or lighter ions (e.g., H$^{+}$, He$^{+2}$) are often assumed in simplified models, heavy ions like Fe$^{26+}$ may be more abundant in certain pulsars, especially those with strong magnetic fields \citep{PROTHEROEGammaraysNeutrinos1998}.
 Observational evidence from X-ray spectra of some pulsars supports the presence of heavy ions, though their exact abundance remains uncertain due to complex surface chemistry and extraction processes \citep{LINXray2009}.
-The increased soliton width for Fe$^{26+}$ ions suggests that heavy ion dominated plasmas in the pulsar wind can support more stable and broader nonlinear structures.
-As a result, KA solitons formed in such a wind carry many more charges per packet.
+The increased soliton width for Fe$^{26+}$ ions suggests that heavy ion dominated plasmas in the pulsar wind can support more stable and broader nonlinear structures than lighter ion cases.